Aero-ComSci/1-1-1-digital-doodle-toshi-abhiru-4/README.md

 # 1.1.1-DD-Template

 ## Include the following in this read me
 1. Who is this app for?
-1. What does it do, how does it work
+2. What does it do, how does it work

-1. Add screenshots of the design view or actual app
-1. Blocks that you showcase your individual skill
-1. The images you created
+1. This app is for people who want to edit their drawings/photos, but are not willing to pay money for a editor.

+2. It takes pictures, and allows you to edit.
+If you click the color button, the color of the pen changes.
+Take photo allows you to take a photo.
+The slider changes the thickness of the pen.
+The text button and text box allows to add text to the photo, type the text first, and then press the text button.
+Dark mode changes the UI.

    Add the MIT App Inventor File to the Repository